Reformation Day in Germany

-Reformation Day is a public holiday in a number of German states including: Brandenburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt and Thuringia.
+Reformation Day is a public holiday in a number of German states including: Brandenburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, Thuringia, Schleswig-Holstein, Hamburg, Lower Saxony, and Bremen.
 In these states, post offices, banks, stores and other businesses are closed.

 Stores in some tourist areas may be open and stores at railway stations, airports and along highways are usually open.
 Public transport schedules vary depending on where one lives or wants to travel.
 This event is not a public holiday in the rest of Germany.